PX4/PX4-Autopilot/nuttx/README.txt

   After installing Cygwin, you will get lots of links for installed tools and shells.
 I use the RXVT native shell.
 It is fast and reliable and does not require you to run the Cygwin X server (which is neither fast nor reliable).
-The rest of these instructions assume that you are at a bash command line prompt in either Linux or in Cygwin shell.
+Unless otherwise noted, the rest of these instructions assume that you are at a bash command line prompt in either Linux or in Cygwin shell.

 Download and Unpack
 -------------------